 While we have an established approach to assist our clients to compile a claim, we always design our approach in a way to best fit our client’s needs, internal process, and planned timeline for filing R&D.

-For a detailed look at all four phases of the timeline to file an R&D claim, please feel free to contact Victoria by phone or email below.
+For a detailed look at all four phases of the timeline to file an R&D claim, please contact Braithwaite today.